oliciep/oliciep/README.md

-### Welcome to my Github! 👋
+### Welcome to my GitHub! 👋

+- 👀 I'm interested in artificial intelligence and software development, but I enjoy all areas of coding
 - 🔭 I’m currently working on a **React/Spring** based spotify application
-- 🌱 I’m currently learning about REST API's
+- 🌱 I’m currently learning how to use _SpringBoot_
+- 📫 You can reach me at olivercieplinski@gmail.com
-- 📫 Find more about me and my projects at https://olivercieplinski.com
+- 🎈 Find more about me and my projects at https://olivercieplinski.com